iam-ajeetsingh/networksecurity/README.md

    - creatred a training_pipeline.py to run the Data ingestion --> Data validation --> Data Transformation --> Model Training as a single pipeline.
    - added code of app.py containing the FastAPI App code to run the above training_pipeline.
    - can run this app using commadn > uvicorn app:app --reload
+   - since i have imported "from uvicorn import run as app_run" in the app.py file, i can run the app.py file just as we run a python script "python app.py ".
    - It runs successfully and now we can train our model using http://127.0.0.1:8000/train